-This post correlates to my posts “Undesirable Side Effects of Steroid Use” and “7 Reasons Why I Don’t Compete.”
-The video below is of strength athlete, Gracie Davis.
-She is the voice of caution against women using steroids.
-Her deepened voice and other masculine changes she’s experienced are permanent.
-Her gains in strength weren’t.
+This post correlates with my earlier posts: “Undesirable Side Effects of Steroid Use” and “7 Reasons Why I Don’t Compete.”
+The video below is of strength athlete Gracie Davis.
+She is a voice of caution for women who use or are considering using steroids.
+Her deepened voice and the other masculine changes she has experienced are permanent — her gains in strength were not.

-The above quote is something to think about, and something I’ve always known about people who choose to use.
-Knowing the reasons she admits to, has enabled me to always stay away from steroids, and never admire someone who resorts to using them – no matter how awesome they look.
+The above quotes from Gracie and Nick offer information to reflect on.
+Notice how Nick makes a connection between drug use and personality types like Gracie does?
+Their revelations are realities I’ve always known about people who choose to use.
+This knowledge has enabled me to always stay away from steroids or other PEDs and never admire someone who resorts to taking them – no matter how awesome they look.